Grupo Financiero Galicia S.A. (GGAL) Shares Soar Above 1-Year High - News Heater

-Grupo Financiero Galicia S.A.
-(NASDAQ: GGAL) has experienced a rise in its stock price by 4.34 compared to its previous closing price of 15.68.
-However, the company has seen a fall of -2.15% in its stock price over the last five trading days.
+The stock of Grupo Financiero Galicia S.A.
+(NASDAQ: GGAL) has increased by 3.61 when compared to last closing price of 16.61.
+Despite this, the company has experienced a 9.76% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Grupo Financiero Galicia S.A.
 (NASDAQ: GGAL) Right Now?

-The price-to-earnings ratio for Grupo Financiero Galicia S.A.
-(NASDAQ: GGAL) is above average at 10.37x.
-The 36-month beta value for GGAL is also noteworthy at 1.80.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 2 rating it as “sell.”
+Grupo Financiero Galicia S.A.
+(NASDAQ: GGAL) has a higher price-to-earnings ratio of 11.12x compared to its average ratio, and the 36-month beta value for GGAL is at 1.79.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 2 as “sell.”

 Click Here to Download the FREE Report.